-- ▶ Prove that the algorithm converges to an optimum/minimum. - ▶ Determine the rate of convergence. - ▶ Decide whether we are at (or close to) an optimum/minimum.
+- ▶ Prove that the algorithm converges to an optimum/minimum. - Determine the rate of convergence. - ▶ Decide whether we are at (or close to) an optimum/minimum.

-For example, for linear optimization problems, the simplex algorithm converges to a minimum in, at most, exponentially many steps, and we may efficiently decide whether we have reached a minimum.
+For example, for linear optimization problems, the simplex algorithm converges to a minimum (or says that there is no minimum) in, at most, exponentially many steps, and we may efficiently decide whether we have reached a minimum.